Diebbo/assignment-4-computational-geometry/chapters/task3.typ

 === Basic Idea

-The main idea is to recursively divide the set of rectangles based on the median points of their x-coordinates, find the rectangles stabbed by the median line, open and close them in an interval tree, and then recursively compute the area for the left and right ones with the invariant that the intervals (and areas) defined by rectangles stabbed by the median line are already considered.
+The main idea is to recursively divide the set of rectangles based on the median points of their x-coordinates, find the rectangles stabbed by the median line, open or close them respectively in the interval tree, and then recursively compute the area for the left and right sets with the invariant that the intervals (and areas) defined by rectangles stabbed by the median line are already considered.

 #figure(
   caption: [Divide and Conquer Area Computation Overview],